 “There is no greater agony than bearing an untold story inside you.” – Maya Angelou

-If you are here because your friend or family member lost their daughter to Turner Syndrome, we are here to help you, too.
+If you are here because your friend or family member succombed to Turner Syndrome, we are here to help you, too.
 Losing a child is devastating for parents.
 They not only lose their child but the hopes and dreams they had for her as well.
 Understand that nothing you do will make things easier, but offering your support shows your loved one that you care about what they are going through.
 Accept that this may change your relationship with your loved one but be forgiving and patient, and remember they are going through unimaginable pain.
 You probably want to support your loved one, but figuring out how can often be a struggle.
-Below is a list of some ways you can show your support and honor a lost child.

 - Be there for them

-- Remember important dates – let them know their child is not forgotten
+- Remember important dates – let them know their loved one is not forgotten

 - Continuously check in

 - Help in practical ways – run simple errands for them or ask what you can do

 - Do something to honor their loved one – This does not have to be grand or expensive.
 Plant a flower, release a balloon or send a TSF Memorial Card

 - Remember an “I’m sorry” goes a long way